aefrank25/COVID-19_Mental_Health_Analysis/README.md

 Before running our analysis, we performed basic cleanup on the original Excel file to remove errors and inconsistencies.
 To replicate our analysis:
 1. Download the dataset directly from Kaggle.
 2. Save it in the main directory of this project.
-3. Run the analysis scripts or Jupyter notebooks, which read and process the cleaned data as part of the analysis workflow.
+3. Run the Jupyter notebook, which reads and processes the cleaned data as part of the analysis.

 *Note*: Due to licensing, the data cannot be redistributed here.
 Please download it directly from Kaggle and place it in the main directory.